rui-han-crh/tiled-property-flattener/README.md

 This package solves these problems by providing a way to parse the project file and map file, and then resolve the references between the two.
 The output is a single object that contains all the information about the map, including the custom type properties of each object flattened into its own properties - as if the properties were declared on the object itself.

 This is accomplished by mimicking the concept of inheritance in Tiled custom types - custom type A is defined to inherit another custom type B if custom type A has a member of type B. This is done recursively until the base type is reached.
-The properties of the base type are then copied into the properties of the derived type, and the properties of the derived type overwrite the properties of the base type.
+The properties of the base type are then copied into the properties of the derived type, and the modified properties of the derived type overwrite the default properties of the base type.

-Composition is also possible, by blocking the flattened properties of the base type from being copied into the derived type.
+Composition is also possible.
 This is done by defining a member of type B in custom type A with the prefix `@composite:`.
-Then, the member of type B remains a nested property of type A, but the nested properties of member B can still be flattened.
+Then, the member of type B remains a nested property of type A, but the nested properties of member B can still be flattened in itself.
 To better understand this feature, read the section on [Declaring composite properties](#declaring-composite-properties).

 With this package, you can directly access the expected property via `.<PROPERTY_NAME>`, as if the property was directly declared on the object itself.